 Real-time Outcome Planning & Evaluation (ROPE)

-In the process of introducing a new programme we discuss the below with the programme manager.
+In the process of introducing a new business our Evaluation planning coach discusses the below with the social entrepreneur.

 - Who initiates the programme/ whose idea is it?
 Who proposes the implementing strategies?

 - Do you have previous experiences from running a business?
 Did you start a business already?
 If you did, what is the present status?
 Are you generating profit?
 If so, please share confirmation documents.
 If not, what were the challenges?

 - Do you have a financial business model and plan?

 Do you agree to start small activities with low cost before scaling up the business?
 This will be good in order to see how the implementing strategies goes and to make sure if pre-set goals are achieved as well as to secure good collaboration between us.

 Do you agree with not considering aid as a business idea?
 HR&S is not an aid institution and we do not provide donation nor do we pay salary.
 Why do you not look for an aid grant for your programme instead?

 - Accountability management often requires a strategy, do you have a strategy already?
 What do you have in place in terms of financial accounting, bookkeeping, auditing and reporting?
 Do you have a bank account?